Semantic Similarity Loss for Neural Source Code Summarization: Experiment

 \subsection{Research Questions}

 Our research objective is to test whether semantic similarity loss improves model training results for the task of source code summarization.
+We formalize our experiments based on Wohlin et al.~\cite{wohlin2012experimentation}.
+We define the independent variable as the loss function in the model and the dependent variable as the results in terms of the automatic metrics i.e. BLEU, METEOR, and USE.
+The hypothesis is that \texttt{use-seq} should perform better than any other loss functions in any circumstance e.g. \texttt{use-seq} should have better performance than CCE in both purpose-built models and LLMs.
 Towards that end, we ask the following Research Questions (RQs):

 \begin{description} \item[\textbf{RQ1}] What are the differences in performance among { \texttt{use-seq}} and the baselines for purpose-built source code summarization models?

 \item[\textbf{RQ2}] What are the differences in performance between { \texttt{use-seq}} and the primary baseline for select Large Language Models (LLMs) fine-tuned for source code summarization? \end{description}